 In addition to the documents listed below, the Consular Office may request additional data or documents when necessary to assess the application.

-- Valid Spanish NationaI ID (DNI) or passport of the person who will sign the power of attorney.
+2. Valid Spanish NationaI ID (DNI) or passport of the person who will sign the power of attorney.
 NIE if not a Spanish citizen.

 More information on the application procedure may be obtained by email from this Consular Office.